ZenithSaw12/Nmap-Project/README.md

 > nmap -sV -oN scan_results.txt scanme.nmap.org
 > ```

-oN scan_results.txt (Nmap) → Outputs the scan results in normal text format to a file named scan_results.txt for later review or reporting
+`-oN` scan_results.txt (Nmap) → Outputs the scan results in normal text format to a file named scan_results.txt for later review or reporting

 ### Document Findings